wangziqi2013/wangziqi2013.github.io/_posts/2019-09-12-checkpoint-processing-and-recovery.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. The register reclamation algorithm with ref count is an improvement over the previous scheme.
+In these schemes, registers are only reclaimed when the renaming checkpoint commits, while in fact they can be reclaimed when all instructions using them as source operands have been issued and after all checkpoints that actually have this register as an active register commit.

 This paper proposes a ROB-less microarchitecture design which uses snapshots and register reference counting to replace the regular ROB-based in-order commit scheme.
 The design decision was made based on the fact that future generations of processors must have large instruction windows to exploit program ILP.
 The paper identifies two